 Even though times have changed, many churches still obey 1 Timothy 4:13 and read the scriptures aloud in church.

 But how to go about doing it?
 Obviously, just starting at one end of the Bible and reading sequentially won’t do.
 You might end up reading about the Crucifixion on Christmas Day!
 So someone has to think out a plan to make sure that passages are read at appropriate times, that the entire Bible gets read, and that nothing is neglected.
-The result is called a “lectionary,” a word that means “schedule of readings.”
+The result is called a

 The lectionary is also a great preaching aid.
 I once talked to a fundamentalist pastor who confided to me that he was having trouble coming up with passages to preach from.
 He didn’t want to fall into the rut of using his favorite ones over and over.
 When I recommended the lectionary, he thought it was a great idea.